Research and Development of Spatial Distribution Data of

 obtained, while for other attributes such as height, structure type, total

-participation in the Qinghai-Tibet second scientific research project, I found
+my participation in the Qinghai-Tibet second scientific research project, it

-that the difference between urban and rural buildings in northeastern Qinghai
+was found that the difference between urban and rural buildings in northeastern

-is obvious.
-In terms of height, rural areas are generally dominated by one
+Qinghai is obvious.
+In terms of height, rural areas are generally dominated by

-story with a height of 3.5 meters, while urban areas are generally dominated by
+one story with a height of 3.5 m, while urban areas are generally dominated by

 two to five stories, with residential houses mainly dominated by five stories